Can I have a home birth?

 What supplies do I need for a home birth?

-In addition to the supplies above, your midwife will give you a list of household items to gather in preparation for the birth.
-Every client is encouraged to purchase a birth kit as welll.
+In addition to the supplies above, your midwife will give you a small list of household items to gather in preparation for the birth.
+Every client is provided a birth kit as well, at no extra cost.
 This kit has the disposable items that are utilized for most births, such as chux pads, sterile gloves, and gauze.
 At your home visit the supplies will be checked and sorted for the birth.
 If you would like to have a water birth there are extra supplies that you will purchase.
 A birth pool should be provided by your midwife at the home visit.